120th Infantry Regiment (United States): Notable members

 Francis S. Currey earned the Medal of Honor for his actions as a Sergeant in Company K, 120th Infantry Regiment, 30th Infantry Division.
 On 21 December 1944, in Malmedy, Belgium, Currey repeatedly exposed himself to hostile fire to attack the German forces and rescue five comrades who had been pinned down by enemy fire.
 He was awarded the Medal of Honor eight months later, on 17 August 1945.

-Paul Luther Bolden earned the Medal of Honor as a Staff Sergeant in Company I, 120th Infantry Regiment, 30th Infantry Division.
+Paul Luther Bolden earned the Medal of Honor as a staff sergeant in Company I, 120th Infantry Regiment, 30th Infantry Division.
 On 23 DEC 44, at Petit-Coo, Belgium, he and another soldier advanced on a German-held house.
 While his comrade provided covering fire from across the street, Bolden tossed grenades through a window, rushed to the door, and began firing.
 Wounded by the greatly superior number of German soldiers inside, he retreated from the house.
 Realizing that the Germans would not surrender, he returned to the house despite his serious wounds and killed the remaining soldiers.
 For these actions, he was awarded the Medal of Honor eight months later, on 30 August 1945.

-Jack James Pendleton earned the Medal of Honor as a Staff Sergeant in Company I, 120th Infantry Regiment, 30th Infantry Division.
+Jack James Pendleton earned the Medal of Honor as a staff sergeant in Company I, 120th Infantry Regiment, 30th Infantry Division.
 On 12 OCT 44, in Bardenberg, Germany, Pendleton voluntarily led his squad in an attack against an enemy machine gun.
 After being seriously wounded, he continued forward alone, purposely drawing the machine gun's fire so that another squad could advance and destroy the enemy position.
 Killed by the intense fire from the machine gun, Pendleton was posthumously awarded the Medal of Honor six months later, on 6 April 1945.

 Newscaster David Brinkley served with the 120th Infantry Regiment before and during the early stages of the U.S. involvement in World War II.
 He was discharged for a medical condition, which prevented him from serving in the war.

-Social Media influencer Sampson Kerns began service with Company C, 120th Infantry Regiment from 12 July 2025.